How to Invest in Mutual Funds in Pakistan (2026)

 Track Your Investment

-Log in to your account portal to see your current NAV, units held, and total value.
-Daily NAVs are also published on the AMC's website and on mufap.com.pk.
-Don't check too often β€” mutual funds are long-term investments.
+Log in to your portal to see your current NAV, units held, and total value.
+Daily NAVs also appear on the AMC's website and on mufap.com.pk.
+Resist the urge to check daily.
+Mutual funds are a long-term game.

 Tax Treatment of Mutual Funds in Pakistan